Myeongjang-dong

-Myeongjang is a dong in Dongnae-gu, Busan, South Korea.
+Myeongjang-dong is a dong in Dongnae-gu, Busan, South Korea.
 It is divided into two administrative dong, Myeongjang 1-dong and Myeongjang 2-dong.
 The total area is 1.78 km^{2}, with a population of 39,656.
 It borders Geumjeong-gu on the north.
 The old site of the Dongnae eupseong site is located in Myeongjang-dong.

 The name "Myeongjang" was first applied to this region in the early Joseon Dynasty.
 The area was officially designated Myeongjang-ri in 1740.
 It gained dong status in 1953.
 It was split into two administrative dong in 1990.
 Each dong office has ten employees.